Up to 70% of people lose weight quickly when they start keto. Then suddenly… it stops.

 No starvation.
 No complicated tracking.
 Just a clear reset strategy.

-Frequently Asked Questions About Keto Plateaus
+Frequently Asked Questions About Why Keto Stops Working

-Quick, clear answers to the most common âketo stopped workingâ questions.
+Quick, clear answers to common keto plateau, fat-loss stall, and reset questions.

 How long do keto plateaus last?